How to transform your empty, box-sized apartment into a character-filled living space (read: the opposite of cookie-cutter).

 Step 3: Think in sections

 Consider each room or zone in your apartment (entryway, living room, kitchen, bedroom, workspace etc.), and make a list of the major pieces you’ll need for each one — from furniture to new appliances.
 Take stock of what you already have that meets these needs, and visit your favourite design stores to find the remainder.
 When sourcing furniture, come up with a few different options at various price points to compare and determine what you’re comfortable spending.
-See here for tips on where to splurge and save in every room.

 Step 4: Plan it out